CommunityToolkit/Windows/components/RadialGauge/samples/RadialGauge.md

 title: RadialGauge
 author: xamlbrewer
 description: The Radial Gauge Control displays a value in a certain range using a needle on a circular face.
-keywords: RadialGauge, Control, Layout
+keywords: RadialGauge, Control, Input
 dev_langs:
   - csharp
 category: Controls
-subcategory: Layout
+subcategory: Input
 discussion-id: 0
 issue-id: 0
 ---